20th Anniversary Celebration & Documentary Premiere

 by Marlon Magdalena, Jemez Pueblo

-The first public screening of this documentary, No Greater Act: Pueblo Resistance, will be the cornerstone in the celebration of Silver Bullet Productions’ 20th anniversary of educational filmmaking in New Mexico.
+The first public screening of this documentary, No Greater Act: Pueblo Resistance, was the cornerstone in the celebration of Silver Bullet Productions’ 20th anniversary of educational filmmaking in New Mexico.

 NO GREATER ACT: Pueblo Resistance